-This Management's Discussion and Analysis ("MD&A") for Almaden Minerals Ltd. ("Almaden" or the "Company") has been prepared based on information known to management as of March 14, 2019.
-This MD&A is intended to help the reader understand, and should be read in conjunction with, the audited annual consolidated financial statements of Almaden for the financial year ended December 31, 2018 and supporting notes.
+This Management's Discussion and Analysis ("MD&A") for Almaden Minerals Ltd. ("Almaden" or the "Company") has been prepared based on information known to management as of May 13, 2019.
+This MD&A is intended to help the reader understand, and should be read in conjunction with, the condensed consolidated interim financial statements of Almaden for the financial period ended March 31, 2019 and supporting notes.
 The financial statements have been prepared in accordance and compliance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-Management is responsible for the preparation and integrity of the Company's financial statements, including the maintenance of appropriate information systems, procedures and internal controls.
-The audit committee of the board of directors of the Company (the "Board") meets with management regularly to review the Company's financial statements and MD&A, and to discuss other financial, operating and internal control matters.
+Management is responsible for the preparation and integrity of the Company's condensed consolidated interim financial statements, including the maintenance of appropriate information systems, procedures and internal controls.
+The audit committee of the board of directors of the Company (the "Board") meets with management regularly to review the Company's condensed consolidated interim financial statements and MD&A, and to discuss other financial, operating and internal control matters.